 Many of the sources cited above for the history of the African communities in Manchester also apply to the African-Caribbean communities.
 A much broader overview of the subject can be found in Jo Stanley's article, 'Mangoes to Moss Side: Caribbean Migration to Manchester in the 1950s and 1960s' (Manchester Region History Review, vol. 16, 2002-03).

 There is also the publication 'Rude Awakening: African / Caribbean settlers in Manchester: an account' (Roots Oral History Project, 1992).
 This is based on interviews from the 1970s.
-Unfortunately we do not have a copy of this book at present, but the Race Relations Resource Centre do.
+The Race Relations Resource Centre at Manchester Central Library hold a copy of this report.

 The autobiography of Whit Stennett, Lord Mayor of Trafford in 2003-04, entitled 'A Bittersweet Journey' (352.160942 STE), is also useful in showing the experiences of an immigrant from Jamaica who arrived here in 1959.
 It deals with his early life in Jamaica, his work in Manchester for the GPO, and his cricketing experiences in England, amongst other topics.